Baltasar Corrada del Río: Personal life

 He was the brother of Álvaro Corrada del Rio, Roman Catholic Bishop of Mayagüez, Puerto Rico and of a Roman Catholic nun.
 Another of his sisters was the Puerto Rico Independence Party candidate for mayor of San Juan in 1988, when he was elected to the post.
 He was married to Beatriz Betances, who served as First Lady of San Juan during his term as mayor, and had one daughter, Ana Isabel, three sons: Juan Carlos, Jose and Francisco; as well as several grandchildren: James Gregg, Michael Gregg, Alexis Marie, and Mayra.
 In 2013 his wife died he was too ill to travel for the funeral services held in Morovis, Puerto Rico.

 Death

 Baltasar Corrada del Río died on Sunday March 11, 2018, in Fort Myers, Florida at 82 years of age.
 By the time of his death he suffered from Alzheimer's disease.
-His ashes were interred in the farm he was born in Morovis, Puerto Rico on March 24, 2018.
+His ashes were interred at the farm where he was born in Morovis, Puerto Rico on March 24, 2018.